lucacarbonelc/website/content/authors/admin/_index.md

   icon_pack: fab
   link: https://twitter.com/lucacarbone__lc
 superuser: true
+user_groups:
+- PhD students
 ---

 I am a Postdoctoral researcher at the [Media Psychology Lab](https://soc.kuleuven.be/smc) at KU Leuven.
 In my PhD, I worked as part of the ERC project [MIMIc](https://www.projectmimic.eu).
-Currently, I am affiliated with the [Weatherhead Research Cluster on Comparative Inequalities and Inclusion](https://inequality.wcfia.harvard.edu/people/luca-carbone-0).
+Currently, I am also affiliated with the [Weatherhead Research Cluster on Comparative Inequalities and Inclusion](https://inequality.wcfia.harvard.edu/people/luca-carbone-0) at Harvard University.

 I work at the intersection of media psychology and cultural sociology to study the distribution of success narratives in popular culture, with a specific focus on music, and their effects on the identities and mental health of young people.
 I am also interested in social and communication theory, algorithms and platforms, media events and online cultures, NLP, networks, and psychometrics.